chitram1/ecber/README.md

 Example: Working With an Input File
 ------------------

 For ecber to function correctly and produce the expected output, it requires a specific format of input file.
 This input file is generated using BORIS video coding software.
-You can find more information about BORIS [here INSERT LINK].
+You can find more information about [BORIS](https://www.boris.unito.it/).
 The output from BORIS is in the form of a CSV file.

 Below are the initial lines of a sample CSV file from BORIS: